Food Animal Medicine

 Weekend wet labs are organized through the fall and spring of the each year in cooperation with the Food Animal Club and its faculty coordinator.
-Wet lab instruction is provided by food animal house officers and faculty mentors.
+Wet lab instruction is generally provided by food animal house officers and faculty mentors.
 The labs provide instruction in bovine palpation, toxic plants, small ruminants, necropsy/pathology, dehorning, nutrition, ultrasound utilization, embryo transfer, foot care, nursery pig care, breeding soundness evaluation of the bull, artificial insemination collection center (tour), grazing dairies, euthanasia, and other timely topics.
 Students receiving ‘certificate’ credit for participation in wet labs are expected to earn 2 credits during the 4 years of professional training.
-Attendance at 8 labs is equal to 0.5 credits.
+Attendance at 8 labs is equal to 0.5 credit.
 It is suggested that those participating in the certificate program earn one certificate credit in their first year and the remaining credit over the next 3 years, including a half credit (8 labs) in their 4th year.

 Individual Investigation (VEM 5991):

 An important part of a student’s academic and scientific development is the curiosity and critical evaluation associated with pondering a research question and developing and executing a research study.
 Students will carry out an individual investigation under the supervision of a food animal clinician or an approved scientific mentor.
 The role of the mentor is crucial in helping to identify and develop a project that will help the student develop analytical skills and reach professional goals.
 The research will be conducted with a focus on addressing a food supply veterinary medicine question/problem.
 The study will be hypothesis driven, with specific objectives defined and evaluated.
-At the study’s conclusion, the findings will be presented in an appropriate forum, i.e., Alpha Zeta Research Emphasis Day, AABP or SFT student presentations, and publication of results will be encouraged.
+At the study’s conclusion, the findings will be presented in an appropriate forum, i.e., Phi Zeta Research Emphasis Day, AABP or SFT student presentations, and publication of results is encouraged.

 Species Emphasis and Externships:

-As students prepare to enter clinics, they will select a Food Animal/Large Animal track emphasis.
+As students prepare to enter clinics, they will select a Food Animal/Large Animal/Mixed Animal track emphasis.
 As a result, their clinical assignments will permit early participation in the food animal clinical rotation and subsequent elective rotations.
 Further, students will be readied early in clinical experience to participate in externships and receive external mentoring at locations that will provide strong and supportive opportunities under the guidance of practitioners and their faculty mentors.
 Upon return from each of at least 2 externships, the student will prepare a written report of the experience.
-Students will be given an appropriate forum to share their experiences in presentation form with other students.
+Students will be given an appropriate forum to share their experiences in presentation format with other students.